ujjwal-shrivastava-in/ECommerceApp/README.md

 ## **Dependencies Used**

-Here are the main libraries and tools used in this project:
+Here are the main libraries and tools used in this project

 ---